-A new Graf Road Sewer Pump Station is now under construction to accommodate increased flows generated by additional residential, commercial and industrial development in the southern portion of the City.
+A new Graf Road Sewer Pump Station will be needed to accommodate increased flows generated by additional residential, commercial and industrial development in the southwestern area of the City.
+The Pump Station is near full capacity and design for a new station is nearly complete with construction estimated to commence in 2017.
 The station serves a large catchment area spanning Storey Avenue, along Low Street to the Route 1 Traffic Circle, including the Newburyport Business & Industry Park as well as the area proposed for a 40R Smart Growth District (for additional information about the proposed 40R, see Chapter 4: Land Use Planning & Development).